Mahhen/Freelancing/README.md

 # Freelancing
-Trying to make a project here
+Trying to make a project here on Freelancing website with AI features